-4.2.1 The e-Prospectus specifies the sequence in which examinations must be taken.
+4.2.1 The Prospectus specifies the sequence in which examinations must be taken.
 Students may only sit examinations that are subject to a compulsory sequence once they have passed the examinations for one or more other components.

-Сотронент: Participation in class and examination after passing:
+Component: Participation in class and examination after passing:

 Foreign language 2 Foreign language 1

 Foreign language 3 Foreign language 2

 Language in Practice Foreign language 2

-Thesis seminar BA thesis One of the Elective courses or Thematic seminars; 100 curricular ECs.
+Thesis seminar BA thesis Research Methods, or a Thematic seminar/Elective and 100 curricular ECs.